 The school makes appropriate checks to ensure the suitability of staff, supply staff and proprietors, and a register is kept as required.
-Visitors to boarding accommodation are appropriately supervised.
+Visitors to boarding accommodation are appropriately supervised and the school's arrangements for guardianship are suitably managed.

 Regulatory standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] and NMS 14 are met.